folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 2. Unused branches

 When a choice is made and then reverted, we want all our options to be available again.
-The current semantics aren't able to make a different choice, but it will be in the future.
+Currently the semantics aren't able to make a different choice, but it will in the future.

 ```haskell
 type Zipper a = (List a, a, List a)